MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 | P4/A7<sup>2</sup> |  64 | 32   | 32   | 200 | 240    | 10  | 48  |
 | P5/A8<sup>2</sup> | 128 | 64   | 64   | 400 | 480    | 10  | 96  |

-<sup>1</sup> The model refresh parallelism limits only apply to dataset workloads.
+<sup>1</sup> The model refresh parallelism limits only apply to dataset workloads per capacity.

 <sup>2</sup> SKUs greater than 100 GB aren't available in all regions.
 To request using these SKUs in regions where they're not available, contact your Microsoft account manager.